serverless/blog/posts/2017-11-06-serverless-multi-cloud.md

 ---
-title: Achievability of a Serverless Multi-cloud
+title: Pros and Cons of a Serverless Multi-cloud
-description: todo
+description: To multi-cloud, or not to multi-cloud?
+It's time for a frank discussion of the pros and cons.
-date: 2017-11-07
+date: 2017-11-06
 layout: Post
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/multicloud.jpg'
 authors: